sembark/www/src/legal/terms.md

 ## Jurisdiction and Venue

-These Terms of Service and any controversy, claim or dispute arising under or related to these Terms of Service will be construed, pursued and resolved in accordance with and will be governed by the laws of India without regard to its conflicts of laws provisions.
-You irrevocably consent to the exclusive jurisdiction of the courts of India and the federal courts situated in India in connection with any action or dispute arising between the parties under or in connection with these Terms of Service.
+These Terms of Service and any controversy, claim or dispute arising under or related to these Terms of Service will be construed, pursued and resolved in accordance with and will be governed by the laws of Jaipur, India without regard to its conflicts of laws provisions.
+You irrevocably consent to the exclusive jurisdiction of the courts of Jaipur, India and the federal courts situated in Jaipur, India in connection with any action or dispute arising between the parties under or in connection with these Terms of Service.

 ## Cancellation